abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The defendant had an odor of alcohol, slurred speech, and bloodshot eyes.
-The defendant then performed the field sobriety tests such as the walk and turn and one leg stand.
-He was then arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for weaving and drifting in her lane.
+The officer observed an odor of alcohol, slurred speech, and she fumbled with her documents.
+She also had a flushed face and watery eyes.
+After performing various field sobriety tests, she was arrested for DUI.
+She later refused the breath test.

 The State dropped the DUI.